Email marketing

 USP Motorsports knows its audience, their April Fools’ joke is spot on.
 Source: Milled

-For example, you can include some absurd news just in the subject line to guarantee that the email will be opened, then deliver the “April’s Fools'” punchline in the body of the email.
+For example, you can include some absurd news just in the subject line to increase the chances your email gets opened, then deliver the “April’s Fools'” punchline in the body of the email.

 Quick tip: Avoid fake promotions or discounts or bogus products too similar to the existing ones, as these have the potential to enrage your fans with failed expectations.